Michelle Stamboulellis

 Thank you for your interest in serving your community.

-NOTICE IS HEREBY GIVEN that the Dexter Township Hall Office will be Open Saturday November 5, 2022 from 8:30am – 4:30pm to assist Dexter Township Voters will all voting needs.
+NOTICE IS HEREBY GIVEN that the Dexter Township Hall Office will be open Saturday from 8:30am – 4:30pm prior to Election Day to assist Dexter Township Voters will all voting needs.

 The Military and Overseas Voters Empowerment Act (MOVE) was signed into law in 2009, affording certain US citizens the right to request an “electronic” absent voter ballot, to be emailed or faxed to the voter.
 This Act applies to: